bernerus/grc/README.md

 This project aims to develop a functioning VHF/UHF transceiver that use the HackRF hardware over a SoapyRemote connection.

 As of the initial commit, the transceiver has been used to work exactly 1 QSO over FT8 on 144 MHz.
 A few months later, I have worked over 50 QSOs over FT8 and MSK144 on 2m.
-70cm has also been tested on CW, but running CW has been quite impractical.
-The transceiver needs more work on the GUI to become practical.
+70cm has also been tested on CW.

-Of course, there is more hardware involver that the HackRF.
-The QSO was done using the following stuff:
+Of course, there is more hardware involved than the HackRF.
+The QSO:s on 144 MHz were done using the following stuff:

 * An iMac for running the GRC script.